Local government elections

 Dorset Council recounts

-Two recounts are required to fill councillor vacancies on the Dorset Council, created by the resignations of Councillor Jerrod Nichols on 23 January and Councillor Dale Jessup on 24 January 2025.
+Two recounts were conducted to fill councillor vacancies on the Dorset Council, created by the resignations of Councillor Jerrod Nichols on 23 January and Councillor Dale Jessup on 24 January 2025.

-The TEC has written to candidates not elected at the 2022 Dorset Council election, inviting them to participate.
-The period of consent closes at 12 noon on Tuesday 11 February 2025.
+The TEC wrote to candidates not elected at the 2022 Dorset Council election, inviting them to participate.
+The period of consent closed at 12 noon on Tuesday 11 February 2025.

-As ballot papers for the ordinary election of councillors have been data entered, computer calculated results will be available not long after the close.
+As ballot papers for the ordinary election of councillors had been data entered, computer-calculated results were available not long after the close.

-Three additional recounts are required to fill vacancies created by the resignation of Councillors Anna Coxen (4 February), Beth Donoghue (5 February), and Leonie Stein (6 February 2025).
+Three additional recounts were conducted to fill vacancies created by the resignation of Councillors Anna Coxen (4 February), Beth Donoghue (5 February), and Leonie Stein (6 February 2025).

 Vacancies